Arugami/bedroom-director/research/competitive-analysis.md

 2. **PromptHero adds discovery** - They have community, could add model comparison
 3. **Civitai expands beyond SD** - They have 10M users, could go multi-model
 4. **Model providers build their own** - OpenAI/Google could create discovery platforms

+### BeatBandit (beatbandit.ai) – Screenplay Development Suite

+- **What they do:** All-in-one screenplay development workspace that takes a story from idea → beats → scenes → treatment → full script, with an AI “writing partner.”
+- **Features:**
+  - Structured workflow: story beats, character definitions, acts/sequences, scene list, dramatic beats per scene
+  - “Wizards” for each stage: Beat Wizard, Scene Wizard, Treatment Wizard, Writer Wizard, Change Wizard
+  - Full online screenplay editor with beat ↔ script linking and rewrite flows that carry structural changes into the script text
+  - Brainstorming, feedback, version history, storyboard image generation, AI co-writer chat, and “magic suggestions”
+  - Multiple AI models behind a context engine that keeps canon consistent; exports to Fountain/FDX/PDF; templates for film/TV/micro-drama; import existing scripts
+- **What they DON’T have (relative to us):**
+  - ❌ No cross-model discovery or comparison across the broader AI tool ecosystem
+  - ❌ No directory or pricing transparency across many vendors (it’s a single immersive product, not an aggregator)
+  - ❌ No general-purpose prompt library across models/tools (screenplay-only, not image/video/music/voice)
+- **Relevance to us:**
+  - Strong signal for demand around structured, stage-based creative workspaces (very similar to where Scene Canvas and a future “Director Workspace” want to land).
+  - Less of a direct competitor to the Bedroom Director directory itself, more of a benchmark for how polished our scene/workspace UX and messaging should feel.

 ### Our Moats: